Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Introduction

 Inspired by these works, this paper introduces FEATS (see Fig.~\ref{fig:summary})---a machine learning approach directly mapping raw tactile images to force distributions.
 FEATS is tailored to the commercially available GelSight Mini optical tactile sensor~\cite{yuan_gelsight_2017, gelSightMinionline}, thereby dropping the need for sensor manufacturing and drastically extending the applicability of the approach.
 Furthermore, this sensor allows for a significantly expanded range of measurable forces $\unit[0 - 40]{N}$, an $8$-fold increase in the maximum measurable force compared to~\cite{sferrazza_ground_2019}, and an $10$-fold increase compared to~\cite{xue2023acquisition}.
 FEATS is trained through an extensive dataset of real-world indentation data and the corresponding force labels obtained from the open-source FEA solver CalculiX~\cite{ccxDocumentation}.
 To ensure high data quality, we collect the data using a CNC milling machine.
 On the representation level, FEATS leverages an efficient U-net neural network architecture \cite{ronneberger_u-net_2015}, which is trained to map from a single GelSight image to the corresponding force distribution during inference.
 We optimize the network architecture for providing accurate force predictions while maintaining low inference times suitable for real-time control.
 Our thorough experimental results demonstrate that FEATS accurately predicts high-dimensional contact force distributions from raw tactile images and generalizes to novel, previously unseen indenters.
 Moreover, we showcase that the underlying U-Net architecture outperforms several baselines varying w.r.t. network size and output resolution.

-To summarize, our key contributions are i) a method for creating force labels from FEA outputs tailored to the commercially available GelSight Mini, ii) the collection of a large dataset of versatile indentation data, iii) a model architecture capable of generalizing across objects and allowing for real-time inference, and iv) open-sourcing our dataset, the code for data collection, label generation, and model training, as well as the trained models for aiding reuse and reproducibility.
+To summarize, our key contributions are i) a method for creating force labels from FEA outputs tailored to the commercially available GelSight Mini, ii) the collection of a large dataset of versatile indentation data, iii) a model architecture capable of generalizing across objects and allowing for real-time inference, and iv) open-sourcing our dataset, the code for data collection, label generation, model training, and the trained models for aiding reuse and reproducibility.